 Can I recycle the plastic film on multipacks or fresh produce?

 Rarely at home.
-Soft plastic film is one of the hardest consumer materials to recycle at scale, and only a minority of UK councils collect it kerbside according to WRAP’s 2023 Recycling Tracker.
+Soft plastic film is one of the hardest consumer materials to recycle at scale —WRAP’s 2025 Circular Films report found only 7% of it is currently recycled in the UK, though mandatory kerbside collection is due across England by March 2027 under the government’s Simpler Recycling reforms.
 Many larger supermarkets (Tesco, Sainsbury’s, Co-op) now have in-store soft plastic collection points.
 Use them where you can.
 Don’t count on them as the main solution.

 Are reusable water bottles really a meaningful swap?